ElasticBottle/bridge-adapter-sdk/.changeset/proud-llamas-bathe.md

 "@elasticbottle/react-bridge-adapter-sdk": minor
 ---

-initial working version for core and react SDK
+working version for core and react SDK